lisa398/DNCS-LAB2018/README.md

 ### VLANs

 The newtork has only one connection between [_router-1_] and [_switch_], the use of virtual LANs is necessary.
-So I set up 2 VIDs for network A and B.
+So we set up 2 VIDs for network A and B.

                  +------------+
                  |            |